-- Color Presets: Teeth, Pulp, Bone, etc. allow better visualizations of certain anatomic structures, soft tissue profiles, airway, etc. This is achieved by displaying specific densities with specific colors.
+- Color Presets: Teeth, Pulp, Bone, etc. allows better visualization of certain anatomic structures, soft tissue profiles, airway, etc. The color rendering is only for visualization.
+The colors are based on densities but DO NOT represent the density value of the bone.
 Certain options may not be available until the creation of a VOI. - Threshold: Filters the H.U. values that are visible in the volume rendering - Brightness & Contrast: Can be adjusted for each of the presets to enhance the image. - Sharpening Filter: Applies the selected sharpening filter from the drop-down menu to the 2D slice renderers. - Slice Thickness: Uses ray sum when reconstructing the 2D image along each orthogonal plane. - Rendering: "Performance" is fast but there are some rendering artifacts.
 "Quality" gives the highest level of detail, but response is slower.
 "Default" is in between the other two options.